Rfhendren/syslib2023/cat_module_notes.md

 </Directory>
 ```

-4. Change to the cataloging directory with `cd /var/www/html/cataloging`.
+4. Change to the **cataloging** directory with `cd /var/www/html/cataloging`.
 Create a
 file with nano called .htaccess with `sudo nano .htaccess`.
 Add the following information
-to your .htaccess file and save it:
+to your file and save it:

 ```
 AuthType Basic